 The Foundation has significant income and expenditure, and the Trustees have confidence that all of the necessary accounting processes and banking authorities are in place in order to protect the Foundation, and the charities they serve.
-Budgets and management accounts are prepared by Benevity for Trustee meetings and accounts are also prepared by them for audit.
+Budgets and management accounts are prepared by Benevity for Trustee meetings and audit.
 The Trustees believe that the reports they receive, and the scrutiny of their advisers leave little risk of misinterpretation or mismanagement.